 Checks are generally from $100K-$500K, with the opportunity for up to $2M or more when several of our sibling Alumni Ventures Group funds participate.
 Because our funds are raised on roughly an annual basis, we also occasionally make follow-on investments through a later fund.

 Submit your information on the Alumni Ventures Group entrepreneurs page.

-We welcome supporters who are interested in our work.
-Our greatest source of investor prospects, deal leads, and expert referrals comes from our global network of fund supporters.
+We welcome supporters who are interested in what we’re doing.
+Our greatest source of investors, deals, and consultant referrals comes from our global network of supporters.
 To stay in touch, we invite you to subscribe to our newsletters, mobile app, and podcast.

 The Venture Fellow Program is designed for distinguished young professionals who want an inside look at venture investing and entrepreneurial careers.
 In exchange for a modest weekly time commitment helping the funds do outreach and research deals, Fellows get a valuable experience and entry point into the exciting but hard-to-access VC profession.
 The work is remote and on your own schedule.
 For more about the program, go to the Alumni Ventures Group Venture Fellow Program page.

 Yes, we have internships available.
 You can read more at the Alumni Ventures Group Interns page.

 The Resource Connector is a self-service database of alumni and fund investors who have listed themselves or their businesses as resources for entrepreneurs.
 Entrepreneurs can access the database, search for needed resources, and then reach out and start a conversation.
 The database is free and open to use by all alumni, undergrads, and fund investors.
 You can access the Resource Connector through the AVG Resources page.